cultureamp/linearb-cycle-time-buildkite-plugin/README.md

 - sha
 - repo url in the format `https://github.com/org/repo.git`

-The plugin is able to pull values from Buildkite environment variables and parameter store.
-If you prefer, these can be overridden as follows:
+The plugin is able to pull these values from Buildkite environment variables and parameter store.
+Should it be required, these values can be overridden as follows:

 ```yml
   - label: "linearb: record deployment time to linearb"